huzvak/masters-thesis-cep-esper-consumer/README.md

 ##How to run ZooKeeper command line interface (ZK cli):
 * you have to be connected to any from above mentioned four machines (probably it will works from any machine that has installed ZooKeeper and is in the Masaryk University network)
-* move to folder _/usr/share/zookeeper/bin/_ located in user home folder with following command:
+* move to folder _/usr/share/zookeeper/bin/_ located in home folder (of user huzvak-0x) with following command:
  * _cd /usr/share/zookeeper/bin/_
 * run ZK cli with following command:
  * _./zkCli.sh -server 147.251.43.240:2181,147.251.43.218:2181,147.251.43.236:2181,147.251.43.219:2181_